 We welcome applications from people from all walks of life with lots of experience or none.

 In North Oxfordshire we have two tiers of local Government:

 Oxfordshire County Council: Oxfordshire County Council is responsible for adult and children’s social care services, education and cultural services including libraries and museums, highways maintenance and public transport and regional and strategic infrastructure and planning (amongst other things!)

 Elections to Oxfordshire County Council happen once every four years with the next scheduled elections in May 2025.

 Cherwell District Council: As a Cherwell District Councillor, you would have the opportunity to shape policy on leisure and sports facilities, planning, recycling and waste, and feed into the District’s agenda for business, enterprise and housing (amongst other things!)

-Elections to Cherwell District Council take place in three out of every four years with the next elections taking place in May 2021 (postponed from May 2020 due to the coronavirus).
+Elections to Cherwell District Council take place in three out of every four years with the next elections taking place in May 2022.

 Banbury and Bicester also have Town Councils that elect political representatives.
 Town Councils are responsible for the civic life of the town from the organisation of local events to supporting our town centres, investment in local parks and play areas and grants to voluntary organisations (amongst other things!).

-Elections to Banbury Town Council happen once every four years with the next elections taking place in May 2021 (postponed from May 2020 due to the coronavirus).
+Elections to Banbury Town Council happen once every four years with the next elections taking place in May 2024.
 Elections to Bicester Town Council happen once every four years with the next scheduled elections in 2023.